nyc-london/dsp/05a-python.md

 # 3. Filter Function

-The function filter(function, list) offers an elegant way to filter out all the elements of a list, for which the function function returns True.
+* The filter function (function, list) offers an elegant way to filter out all the elements of a list, for which the filter function returns True.
-The function filter(f,l) needs a function f as its first argument. f returns a Boolean value, i.e. either True or False.
-This function will be applied to every element of the list l.
-Only if f returns True will the element of the list be included in the result list.
+* The filter function(f,l) needs a function f as its first argument. f returns a Boolean value, i.e. either True or False.
+* This function will be applied to every element of the list l.
+* Only if f returns True will the element of the list be included in the result list.

 >>> fib = [0,1,1,2,3,5,8,13,21,34,55]